 Figure.
 2. Structural and chemical measurements of the cations at the LaAlO3/Ln0.5Zr0.5O1.75 interface. (a) Extended layer-by-layer growth of the Nd0.5Zr0.5O1.75 defect fluorite on the (001) surface of perovskite LaAlO3 (left inset) shown by oscillations in the intensity of the specular RHEED spot and the persistence of rod-like diffraction to the end of the deposition (right inset). (b) HAADF-STEM imaging of the LaAlO3/La0.5Zr0.5O1.75 heterostructure.
 Interface layers are defined using Roman numerals in the perovskite and Arabic numerals in the fluorite increasing with distance from the interface.
-Cation positions arising from the expected epitaxial relationship between perovskite and fluorite are overlaid on the image. (c) Out-of-plane XRD scans of the La0.5Zr0.5O1.75 and Nd0.5Zr0.5O1.75 films grown on LaAlO3 (*).
+Cation positions arising from the expected epitaxial relationship between perovskite and fluorite are overlaid on the image. (c) Out-of-plane X-ray diffraction scans of the La0.5Zr0.5O1.75 and Nd0.5Zr0.5O1.75 films grown on LaAlO3 (*).
 Pendellosung fringes about the most intense film Bragg reflection (inset). (d) Intensity profile of the HAADF-STEM image perpendicular to the LaAlO3/La0.5Zr0.5O1.75 interface (black line) and EELS elemental intensity profiles across the interface (colored lines).
 The intensity drop in layer 2 suggests a systematic decrease in the average Z number of the cations compared to that further into the bulk fluorite where the La and Zr cation concentrations are equal.
 The interlayer spacings show an alternating distribution of expanded and contracted cation layers at the interface.
 The EELS intensity profiles identify layers of alternating La and Zr excess. (e) Elemental EELS maps of the LaAlO3/La0.5Zr0.5O1.75 interface.